urbanware-org/snippets/python/phrasegen/README.md

 # phrasegen

-Simple *Python* method to to generate a passphrase of words read from a given text file.
+Simple *Python* method to generate a passphrase of words read from a given text file.

 The method requires the `random` module in order to work.